 My family and I have lived on the coast for 9yrs and we have two children attending our school.
 I am one of two directors of a medium sized building firm and have a passion for property and construction.
 I enjoy our community spirit.
 I want our students learning environments and school grounds to look and be the best they can be, not only for our Students but our Teachers, Parents and the wider community, so we can all be proud of being a part of Whangaparaoa School.
 I want to assist in any way possible and help this school develop and it's students to succeed.

-I have two children, Harry and Joshua who have just moved into Year 4 and 2 respectively.
+I have two children, Harry and Joshua who have just moved into Year 5 and 3 respectively.
 I was born and grew up in England before moving to New Zealand in 2001.
 My husband Rick and I met on the Coastal Classic sailing race and are both still avid sailors.
 We recently returned to New Zealand after 10 years living in London.
-I am also currently volunteering as Puppy Walker for the Blind Foundation and am often seen walking Kaitlyn a golden lab puppy.

 Professionally I am a qualified chartered surveyor specialising in commercial property advisory.
 Whilst I don’t have a professional educational background

 I am very interested in taking an active role in influencing the quality of education and the educational environment.
 Since my children have started

 school I have tried to become involved in their classrooms and have thoroughly enjoyed learning about the education process both in NZ and the UK.